Print view logo

 The Gene Health Project is a collaborative research effort between:

-WellSpan Health – South Central Pennsylvania's leading healthcare network, with over 220 healthcare locations.
+South Central Pennsylvania's leading health care network, with over 220 health care locations.
 WellSpan is working to improve outcomes by delivering the best clinical care and investing in the advancement of groundbreaking research.

 Helix

-Helix – a leading population genomics company delivering powerful genetic information to you and your doctor for proactive healthcare planning.
+A leading population genomics company delivering powerful genetic information to you and your doctor for proactive health care planning.

-For more information, please call a member of The Gene Health Project study team at (717) 356-5395 or GeneHealthProject@WellSpan.org with any questions.
+For more information, please call a member of The Gene Health Project study team at 717-356-5395 or GeneHealthProject@WellSpan.org.

 The consent process

-• Create a MyWellspan account if you don’t already have one.
+1. Create a MyWellSpan account if you don't already have one.

-• Once your eligibility is confirmed, the research consent form will be available to you for review.
-Please read over the consent form carefully.
-If you have any questions about the study or the form, you can contact a member of The Gene Health Project study staff at (717) 356-5395 or GeneHealthProject@wellspan.org.
+4. After your eligibility is confirmed, you can review the research consent form.
+Please read it carefully.
+If you have any questions about the study or the form, you can contact The Gene Health Project study staff at 717-356-5395 or GeneHealthProject@wellspan.org.

-• Sign the form and keep a copy for your records.
-You will then receive a message in your My WellSpan account to schedule your blood draw.
+5. Sign the form and keep a copy for your records.
+You will then receive an email with next steps for providing your DNA sample.

 Please note: The information provided before informed consent is signed may be stored by WellSpan and/or Helix to keep track of potential participants in order to contact those who are interested and allow consent for only those who are eligible.